Page 2: Designing a Project

 These four steps depict the four key functional areas of Mobile Data Studio, from defining and designing a project, to installing it and managing the resulting data:

-- Properties - Properties, including read/write control, licence, session validation.
+- Properties - Properties, including read/write control, licence, session validation, Session List Columns.

 - Design - Project Pages (Add, Edit, Delete), Points (Add, Edit, Delete).

-- Install - Install projects to Android and Apple Smartphones and Tablets, Windows 10 Tablets and Windows Mobile devices, run project sessions and communicate wirelessly.
+- Install - Install projects to Android and Apple Smartphones and Tablets, and Windows 10 Tablets, run project sessions and communicate wirelessly.

 - Data Management - View, Export to Excel, HTML, XML, Export to Databases (eg SQL Server, Access, Oracle etc) via ADO, custom automate with Data Script.